justjooz/resume-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Data Analytics
-- Computational Linguistics
+- Data Analysis Automation
-- Information Retrieval
+- Data Visualisation Using Web Apps and GUIs

 # Education to show in About widget
 education: